mtlynch/mtlynch.io/content/retrospectives/2023/09/index.md

 We were skewed toward automation because we made a big push to eliminate Ansible, but we were closer to my ideal split than I realized.

-Viewing it through the three-category system, I feel like I am making dev investments in the right areas, as we can't infinitely expand features while keeping team size the same.
+Viewing it through the three-category system, I feel like I am making dev investments in the right areas, as we can't infinitely expand features while keeping team size constant.

 ## Wrap up